klml/drfrederson/README.md

 * [usefulclassroomphrases](https://github.com/klml/usefulclassroomphrases)
 * [skeleton](https://github.com/dhg/Skeleton)

-Additionally you can have css and js in your template directory and local custom files.
+Additionally you can have css and js in your template directory and local custom files in the `source`.

 ### Custom

-You can edit custom client-sources (css, js) in [drf-custom-css](source/drf-custom-css.css) and [drf-custom-js](source/drf-custom-js.js) as "normal" pages
+Edit custom client-sources (css, js) in [drf-custom-css](source/drf-custom-css.css) and [drf-custom-js](source/drf-custom-js.js) as "normal" pages
 (the concept is well adapted in [Mediawiki UseSiteCss](https://www.mediawiki.org/wiki/Manual:$wgUseSiteCss) and [SiteJs](https://www.mediawiki.org/wiki/Manual:%24wgUseSiteJs)).